An owners’ guide to the special needs of mini breeds

-Learning and practicing appropriate behaviour in a wide variety of situations from an early age will help a dog of any size feel reassured and relaxed, helping prevent behaviours that are undesirable or downright dangerous.
-Seek help from a reputable trainer who knows your breed, or search for a local group obedience class.
+Learning and practising appropriate behaviour in a wide variety of situations from an early age will help a dog of any size feel reassured and relaxed, helping prevent behaviours that are undesirable or downright dangerous.
+Seek help from a reputable trainer who knows your breed, or search for a local obedience class.

 Small breeds have different calorie requirements than large dogs.
-Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm, etc. They also spend more energy on simply getting around.
+Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm.
+They also spend more energy on simply getting around.
 Walking down to the end of the block may cost your neighbour’s Labrador 100 steps, while your Lhasa Apso may need 400 to cover the same distance.

 Small dogs may need more calories per kg daily than large dogs do, but they should still be safeguarded against gaining too much excess weight.
 Obesity is just as dangerous for small dogs as it is for big dogs.

 These tiny tots need more calories per ounce of bodyweight, and can’t stockpile energy reserves in the way larger breed pups can, so they require more frequent calorie-dense meals.